 6.5 AMAZON UK

-And here’s the links for Amazon UK :D
+And here are the links for Amazon UK :D

 7. PRICE COMPARISONS

 I recommend you shop around to find the best deal for you and keep in mind that the cost may depend on your location.
-For example Dick Blick the American art supply store I list above sells 15ml tubes of artist quality watercolors (you can often find smaller 5ml sizes elsewhere).
+For example, Dick Blick the American art supply store I list above sells 15ml tubes of artist quality watercolours (you can often find smaller 5ml sizes elsewhere).
 To compare the prices I will compare an American paint (Daniel Smith) vs a European paint (Schmincke).
-The prices are current as I type this and will not doubt vary on a day to day basis.
+The prices are current as I type this and will no doubt vary on a day to day basis.

 15ml Daniel Smith Quinacridone Coral